 I’m continually amazed by the amount of landlords and tenants that are completely oblivious to their statutory rights, especially in regards to an imperative issue like repairs and maintenance.

-I suppose ignorance is bliss… until you get sued, that is!
+I suppose ignorance is bliss… until you get sued to hell and back, that is!

 From my experience, questions relating to repairs and maintenance receive far more attention than any other category in the landlording sector.
 At least it does around these parts.
-It’s a biggy.
-Hopefully I’ll cover some key elements in this blog post which will help lower the confusion levels.
+It’s a biggy, and often a topic of contention.

 What is the Landlord and Tenant Act 1985?